View Gertrude Morin's Obituary on tampabay.com and share memories

-MORIN, Gertrude "Gert" 88, of St. Petersburg, FL went to Heaven Thursday, December 5, 2019 while with loved ones.
-She will forever be remembered by family, friends, and all who had the pleasure of meeting her.
+88, of St. Petersburg, FL, went to Heaven on Thursday, December 5, 2019 while with loved ones.
+She will be forever remembered by family, friends, and all who had the pleasure of meeting her.
 She was a joyful and positive person.
 She liked to travel, shop, play Bingo, and eat out.
-Her funeral Mass will be held Saturday, December 14, 2019 at Holy Family Catholic Church in St. Petersburg at 1:30 pm and placed with military honors in a Niche at Bay Pines National Cemetery Thursday, December 19, 2019 at 1:30 pm.
+Her funeral Mass will be held on Saturday, December 14, 2019 at Holy Family Catholic Church in St. Petersburg at 1:30 p.m. and placed with military honors in a Niche at Bay Pines National Cemetery on Thursday, December 19, 2019 at 1:30 p.m.
 In lieu of flowers, please help those in your community.
-Visit the family's online guestbook at www.andersonmcqueen.com
+Please visit the family's online guestbook at www.andersonmcqueen.com.

 Published in the Tampa Bay Times on Dec.
 12, 2019